 Dr. Alison Van Nyhuis

 Professor Van Nyhuis earned her M.A. and Ph.D. in English at the University of Florida, and her teaching and research interests include American studies, Caribbean studies, and postcolonial theory.
 Professor Van Nyhuis teaches face-to-face and online courses at FSU, including undergraduate world literature courses and a graduate course on contemporary Caribbean literature, and her articles have appeared in various journals, including The Journal of the Association for the Interdisciplinary Study of the Arts, The Journal of West Indian Literature, Ometeca, Revista Canaria de Estudios Ingleses, and Sargasso: A Journal of Caribbean Literature, Language, and Culture.
 Professor Van Nyhuis has earned multiple awards since joining the FSU faculty in 2008, including the Department of English Service Award, the College of Arts and Sciences Outstanding Teacher of the Year Award, the College of Arts and Sciences Teacher of the Year Award, and FSU's Research Fellowship Award.
+Since 2013, Professor Van Nyhuis has served as the Global Literacy Coordinator in the Office of Honors and International Education Programs.

 Ph.D. in English, University of Florida, 2007.